Contents

 Paris Museum Pass

-While the Paris Pass (132 Euros) covers transportation and offers an extra discount in some restaurants – you don’t usually have time to enjoy all these benefits in two days’ time.
-Besides, it is easier to explore Paris on foot than by taking the subway in some areas!
+While the Paris All Inclusive Pass covers transportation and offers an extra discount in some restaurants – you may not have time to enjoy all these benefits in two days if you are very organized and well-planned.
+It may be easier to explore Paris on foot than by taking the subway in some areas!
+So, the decision is yours.

 How to use the Pass?
 Before your visit, preferably in the morning to take full advantage of the first day, jot down your last name, first name, and the day’s date on the back of your pass and it will be activated for the next few days.